Search our stock for Larch

 CLADDING in Larch see our Fresh Sawn Cladding Product & Price Guide

-This is a lovely little Tree ID leaflet from teh Forestry Commission http://www.forestry.gov.uk/pdf/WyreFOD_euro-larch.pdf/$file/WyreFOD_euro-larch.pdf
+This is a lovely little Tree ID leaflet from the Forestry Commission http://www.forestry.gov.uk/pdf/WyreFOD_euro-larch.pdf/$file/WyreFOD_euro-larch.pdf

 We are championing homegrown Larch but we can’t escape the fact that UK Larch has had it’s share of pests and diseases.
 The forestry Commission website is the best place to find out what’s been going on http://www.forestry.gov.uk/

-The Monty Python Larch Sketch on you tube http://bit.ly/YCqO7r kindly contributed by John Lloyd of http://www.johnlloydfinefurniture.co.uk/ and he also point out, significantly, that larch is deciduous… important stuff.
+The Monty Python Larch Sketch on you tube http://bit.ly/YCqO7r kindly contributed by John Lloyd of http://www.johnlloydfinefurniture.co.uk/ and he also pointed out, significantly, that the Larch tree is deciduous… important stuff!